 Treatment of the hot spot itself generally includes shaving, cleaning, and disinfecting the area (with topical treatments).
 Your vet will instruct you to give topical or oral antibiotics, topical or oral medications to control the itch and relieve inflammation, and keep the area clean.
 You will also need to put your dog in an Elizabethan collar to keep your dog from licking/chewing/biting at the affected area as the skin heals.

 There’s a lot you can do to keep hot spots at bay.
-Check below to see how you can help prevent hot spots in your dog.

-- Find, diagnose and treat the cause of the initial itching.
+- Find, diagnose, and treat the cause of the initial itching.

 - Keep your dog’s coat in good shape with regular grooming.